chocolatey/choco-wiki/CreatePackages.md

 ## How do I exclude [executables from getting batch redirects](https://github.com/chocolatey/chocolatey/issues/106)?
 If you have executables in the package or brought into the package folder during powershell run and you want to exclude them you need to create an empty file named exactly like (**case sensitive**) the executable with `.ignore` suffixed on the end in the same directory where the executable is or will be.

 Example: In the case of `Bob.exe` you would create a file named `Bob.exe.ignore` and that file would not get a redirect batch link.
-The chocolatey package has an example of that.
+The Chocolatey package has an example of that.
 To further expand, `bob.exe.ignore` would not work because it doesn't have the correct casing.

 ## How do I set up batch redirects for [applications that have a GUI](https://github.com/chocolatey/chocolatey/issues/76)?
-If you don't want to see a hanging window when you open an application from the command line that was set up with chocolatey, you want to create a file next to the executable that is named exactly the same (**case sensitive**) with `.gui` suffixed on the end.
+If you don't want to see a hanging window when you open an application from the command line that was set up with Chocolatey, you want to create a file next to the executable that is named exactly the same (**case sensitive**) with `.gui` suffixed on the end.

 Example: In the case of `Bob.exe` you would create a file named `Bob.exe.gui` and that file would be set up as a GUI application so the window will call it and then move on without waiting for it to finish.
 Again, `bob.exe.gui` would not work because it doesn't have the correct casing.